 The cultural status of noise, which Jonathan Sterne analyses through the emergence of computing, the development of the MP3 codec and the resultant “domestication of noise” within acoustic histories and psychoacoustic discourses, assumes historically shifting definitions as either noise to be controlled, noise to be eradicated or noise to be put to use (Sterne 2012: 92-127).
 Yet whilst the uses of noise may have changed throughout different historical periods, the underlying assumption about noise as something largely negative and as a sonic materialisation of difference has endured.
 Sterne traces the ways in which noise has historically been defined “in terms of its frequency characteristics: nonperiodic, irregular, or otherwise not behaving like pitched or recognised sound…in contrast to a broader subjective and social definition of noise as “unwanted sound” that at its extreme could be a threat to the social order” (Sterne 2012: 108).
 Noise, according to Sterne, has been variously defined as “extraneous sounds which serve only to interfere with proper reception”, as “unwanted disturbance”, as “that which interfered with communication in a channel”, as “extraneous disturbances” and as “an interfering element to be eliminated” (Sterne 2012: 108).
 Noise, historically and throughout its various implementations and representations, only moves towards gaining a slightly more positive reputation as something that, as Jacques Attali asserts, can be commodified (Attali 1985).

 Through the narration of these historical accounts and representations of noise and silence, it is possible to hear the way in which the combination of ‘her’ and ‘noise’, historically, has been leveraged as an insult, as a means of silencing and discounting the sounds, speech, ideas, beliefs and most importantly the agency attached to the appellation her.
-Her noise then can be considered, more often than not, leveraged historically and often still in the historical present as a form of injurious speech, as a way to discount the legitimacy, authority and agency of female experience and women’s musical and sonic production, as a means of silencing.
+Her noise then can be considered, more often than not, leveraged historically and often still in the historical present as a form of injurious speech, as a way to discount the legitimacy, authority and agency of female/feminine experience and women’s musical and sonic production, as a means of silencing.
 The continuing legacy of such thinking can perhaps be further grasped through the reporting of the Her Noise Project at the South London Gallery in 2005 by London-based art critic Adrian Searle, who called for “more structure, more sound, less noise” in a review titled Quiet Please (Searle 2005).
-The journalist’s critique of the unstructured noise of the exhibition is a contemporary example of the continued dismissal of women’s work based upon universal masculine standards whereby the article compared each aspect of the Her Noise exhibition with male precedents as a way of largely dismissing the noisy claims of the project, from John Cage, Lou Reed, Philip Glass and Steve Reich, through to Morton Feldman (Searle 2005).
-In insisting upon normative and historical definitions of both women and noise through the locution “more structure…less noise” the critic has attempted to fix the sound produced within the project within dominant and normative representations of artistic value, trading in the aesthetic separation of music and noise and maintaining the sexist and derogatory association of women with unwanted noise.
+The journalist’s critique of the unstructured noise of the exhibition is a pretty good example of the continued dismissal of women’s work based upon universal masculine standards whereby each aspect of the Her Noise exhibition is compared with male precedents as a way of largely dismissing the noisy claims of the project, from John Cage, Lou Reed, Philip Glass and Steve Reich, through to Morton Feldman (Searle 2005).
+In insisting upon normative and historical definitions of both women and noise through the demand for “more structure…less noise” the critic attempts to fix the sound produced within the project within dominant and normative representations of artistic value, trading in the aesthetic separation of music and noise and maintaining the sexist and derogatory association of women with unwanted noise.
 In particular, the critic trades upon misogynistic, romantic and historical definitions of both women and noise, as categories that threaten social order and that need to be controlled and regulated through recognised linguistic and musical structures (Attali 1985, 8; Sterne 2012, 124).